ProtonMail/android-mail/README.md

 Crashes and errors that happen in `release` (non debuggable) builds are reported to Sentry in an anonymised form.
 The CI sets up the integration with Sentry by providing in the build environment a `private.properties` file that contains the secrets needed.
 This can as well be performed locally by creating a `private.properties` file (which will be ignored by git) and filling it with the needed secrets (eg. `SentryDSN`)

+### UI Tests
+UI tests are executed on firebase through the CI.
+Firebase test lab can be triggered also locally with `bundle exec fastlane uiTests` or tests can be run in a local emulator through android studio.
+The `app/src/uiTest/assets/users.json` file will be needed for UI tests to work, its value can be found on the CI

 ## Code style
 This project's code style and formatting is checked by detekt.
 The rule set is [ktlint's default one](https://github.com/pinterest/ktlint)